Skip to Main Content

 BA, Quincy University

 Dr. Cravens is a native of Quincy, Illinois.
 He graduated from Quincy University in Quincy, Illinois with a Bachelor of Arts in sociology.
 He continued his education at Gonzaga University School of Law where he obtained his Juris Doctorate.
 After law school, he served as an executive for several years with a successful educational start-up company located in the Purdue University Research Park in West Lafayette, Indiana.
 While serving as an executive he continued his education and received a Master of Arts in Government with a concentration in political management from Regent University.
 After leaving the educational startup company Dr. Cravens served as an economist for the Idaho Department of Labor.
 While at the Idaho Department of Labor pursued a Doctor of Business Administration from Argosy University - Salt Lake City.
 He completed that degree in 2016, and has been with the College of Business since 2015.
-In addition to his duties as the director of Bengal Solutions, Dr. Cravens teaches management courses related to organizational behavior, the legal environment of business, and entrepreneurship.
+Dr. Cravens teaches management courses related to organizational behavior, the legal environment of business, and entrepreneurship.

 Julie Frischman